Godknows Murwira

-Godknows Murwira (born 4 July 1993) is a Zimbabwean footballer who plays as a right-back for Scottland and the Zimbabwe national team.
+Godknows Murwira (born 4 July 1993) is a Zimbabwean professional footballer who plays as a right-back for Zimbabwe Premier Soccer League club Scottland and the Zimbabwe national team.

 International career

 On 21 December 2021, Murwira was announced as a member of the Zimbabwe national team at the 2021 Africa Cup of Nations.

+On 11 December 2025, Murwira was called up to the Zimbabwe squad for the 2025 Africa Cup of Nations.